 SC_DIAGNOSTIC Places the selected device in Diagnostic mode.
-This mode is singularly entrant; tha a only one precess at a time can open it.
-When a dayles is in Diagnostic mode is, only one process at a time can open it.
+This mode is sing ularly entran is, only one process at a time can open it.
 When a device is in Diagnostic mode, SCSI operations are performed during open or close operations, and error logging is disabled.
 In Diagnostic mode, only the close and ioctl subroutine operations are accepted.
 All other device-supported subroutines return a value of -1 and set the errno global variable to a value of EACCES.